+No one can be a perfectionist about everything.
 Think about your current goals and projects, and assign them priorities.
 Use the letters "ABCF" to help you decide where you want to excel (A), be above average (B), or be average (C), and what you can let go of (F).
 For example:

 - A (100% effort): This is reserved for what's most important to you.
 For example, if your career is most valuable, your goals might be to impress the boss, make sure clients are happy, put out good products at work.

 - B (above average, maybe 80% effort): Perhaps you like playing golf or tennis or want to learn a new language.
 You enjoy these activities, but have no plans to go pro.